S.C.OUT

 S.C.OUT (an abbreviation for Star Clean Out) is a computer game developed and published by Atreid Concept in 1992 for Macintosh and MS-DOS.

 Plot

-S.C.OUT is an arcade/strategy game, where the goal is to reactivate a moonbase infested with aliens.
-The player is equipped with a variety of offensive weaponry to fight enemies, from entity to worm to slime.
-The player faces barriers to success, including doors (some locked), electronic doors, L.E.D. doors, barriers that will not allow cargo to cross them, and armored obstacles that can be destroyed only with continuous fire.
-The player can find devices to assist in this endeavor, from electric railways to portable batteries that give power to the railway.
-The player can also find safe zones and teleporters, as well as force mirrors that can be diagonal and four-way in nature.
+S.C.OUT is an arcade/strategy game, in which the player must reactivate a moonbase that has been taken over by aliens.
+The player is equipped with a variety of weaponry to fight enemies, which include entities, worms, and slimes.
+The player faces barriers including doors (some locked), electronic doors, L.E.D. doors, barriers that prevent movement of cargo, and armored obstacles which need to be destroyed using continuous fire.
+The player can discover devices to assist the mission, including electric railways and portable batteries that power the railway.
+The player can also find safe zones and teleporters, as well as force mirrors which can either be diagonal or four-way.

 Reception

 The game was reviewed in 1993 in Dragon #196 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.